-Pool).
-As of January 1, 2009, there are 323 restaurants in the Royalty Pool (being the net result from adding 25 restaurants to the Royalty Pool and removing two permanently closed restaurants from the Royalty Pool).
+Over the last three financial years the Royalty Pool has increased from 266 restaurants in 2007 to 298 restaurants in 2008 and to 322 restaurants in 2009.
+As of January 1, 2010, there are 340 restaurants in the Royalty Pool (being the net result from adding 18 restaurants to the Royalty Pool and removing one permanently closed restaurant from the Royalty Pool).